GridTools/concepts/GTScript-Parallel-model.md

 3. **Regular use-cases should be simple, special cases can be complex.**

    Motivation: If a trade-off has to be made, the most common, standard use-cases should be expressed in the simplest possible way.
 To cover all cases, corner cases might require more complex language constructs.

 4. **Language constructs are required to have an _unambiguous translation to parallel code_ and need to allow translation to efficient code _in the regular use-cases_.**

    Motivation: When translating DSL to executable code, we must not make correctness errors, therefore we cannot allow ambiguous language constructs.
    If we fail,

    - the user will run into hard to debug problems,
    - the toolchain developer cannot reason about the code and will fail in writing correct optimizations.

    On purpose, performance is second and, on purpose, the requirement to produce efficient code is restricted to regular use-cases.
 Obviously, for a performance portable language, the regular use-cases are required to have an efficient translation.
 But this principle acknowledges that we cannot exclude that for some special cases an efficient translation cannot be found.

 # Parallel Model

 The iteration domain is a 3d domain: `I` and `J` axes live on the horizontal spatial plane, and axis `K` represents the vertical spatial dimension.
+Computations on the horizontal plane are always executed in parallel and thus `I` and `J` are called _parallel_ axes, while computations on `K` are executed sequentially and thus `K` is called a _sequential_ axis.

 A `gtscript.stencil` is composed of one or more `computation`.
 Each `computation` defines an iteration policy (`FORWARD`, `BACKWARD`, `PARALLEL`) and is itself composed of one or more non-overlapping vertical `interval` specifications, each one of them representing a vertical loop over with the iteration policy of the coputation.
 Each interval contains one or more statements.